wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
-v1.42
+v1.43
+- Fix Chat Flood notifications are no longer displayed when you disable notifications. v1.42
 - Fix so Spammers also caught flooding is not double-notified to the user.
 - Modified Patterns.